Florafelt Recirc Line – Installation Guide

 - dry or humid conditions.

-For example, our fully-grown interior Florafelt Recirc units planted with interior tropicals are watered for 20 minutes, 2 times a week.
-These units are located in a low light area with supplemental metal halide track lighting.
+For example, our fully-grown interior Florafelt Recirc units planted with interior tropicals are watered for 10 minutes, 3 times a week.
+These units are located in a low light area with supplemental LED Spot Grow Bulbs on a track lighting system which run by timer for 12 hours a day.

-We recommend to choose watering times when you are there.
+We recommend to choose watering times to run when you are there.
 If there is a pump failure, which is rare, you’ll be there to notice it.
+We highly recommend our WIFI Moisture Sensor that can provide notifications when humidity levels are low.

 When you have the water timing figured out, you should be able to keep the same settings year round, unless there are noticeable changes to the environment.

 Observe your plants closely for the first few weeks, checking the soil daily, to see if it is too dry or too wet.
+You want it to stay moist but not soggy and definitely not dry out.
 Make adjustments as required.

 Observe the plants and make sure they are not being over watered or allowed to get too dry.
 Some low-light or high humidity locations will not dry out as quickly.
 Most interior house plants require a partial dry-out between watering.
 Too much water will cause the plants to rot and die.
 Be careful not to confuse this with under watering.
 You may want to manually water the unit by plugging it in once the plants have become slightly dry.
 Keep track of the days that pass then set your timer accordingly.
 You may also want to obtain a digital timer that can be programed to water 3 days per week, instead of daily.